SvenSchneiderDVAG/wikr/README.md

 # wikr

-wikr is a simple command line tool that provides quick summaries of Wikipedia articles in German or English.
+wikr is a simple command line tool that provides quick summaries of Wikipedia articles in English or German.

 ## Features

 - Search for Wikipedia articles
 - Display article summaries directly in the console
+- Adds a link to the full article
-- Support for German and English Wikipedia
+- Supports English and German Wikipedia
+- Interactive selection for multiple search results
 - Caching of search results for faster access
-- Interactive selection for multiple search results

 ## Installation